memoiry/LightML.jl/README.md

 lightML.jl is a collection of reimplementation of general machine learning algorithm in Julia.
 I will update it for learning purpose.

+# Why?

+This project is targeting people who want to learn internals of ml algorithms or implement them from scratch.
+The code is much easier to follow than the optimized libraries and easier to play with.
+All algorithms are implemented in Julia.

 ## To-do List

 - [x] Support vector machine(SVM)